 Non-Fiction Picture Books

-I found this book fascinating as I knew very little about Sarah Hale, the woman who pushed for Thanksgiving to become a national holiday.
+I found these books fascinating as I knew very little about Sarah Hale, the woman who pushed for Thanksgiving to become a national holiday.
 She endured so much, worked hard to push herself beyond the limits of women in her day, wouldn’t take no for an answer, and was a trailblazer in making so many changes in society through her opinions.

 Balloons Over Broadway by Melissa Sweet